Mary Derbyshire has played a pivotal role in my learning this technique.

 Ralph, Businessman, 88

 Due to arthritis I have pain issues in my lower and upper back and neck.
 After the first lesson with Mary I noticed a marked improvement in my pain level.
 It seemed so simple yet so profound.
 It has improved my life in many ways.
 I have taken her exercise class twice a week for many years.
 Mary teaches the class using the Alexander Technique, which makes the exercise so much more beneficial.
-In short, I can’t say enough good things about Alexander Technique and Mary’s teaching style.
+In short, I can’t say enough good things about the Alexander Technique and Mary’s teaching style.

 Nancy, Artist, 69